 While understanding the most common materials used for entrance mats is not the proverbial ‘rocket science’, it is a little more complex than first meets the eye.
 It is helpful for architects, specifiers and facilities managers to have a basic understanding.
 COBA Europe offers the following advice.

 Nylon is a synthetic fibre and is very much regarded as the ‘crème de la crème’ of entrance matting materials, usually with a higher price point to reflect this.
 There are many types of nylon, such as Polyamide for example, which is a common material for heavy duty entrance matting.
 That is why it is popular for areas such as shopping centre entrances or public travel, where high levels of footfall are normal.
 It has a luxurious feel that ‘brushes and scrapes’ and offers some of the best resiliency of all carpet materials through good crush resistant properties.
 It is a material that is hard to impregnate, therefore more stain and fade resistant making it easier to maintain that ‘as new’ condition.
 The other benefit of nylon entrance matting is its ability to dry quickly – there’s nothing worse or less effective than a soggy doormat!
 Used for indoor locations only.
-COBA Europe’s Premier Track Tiles and Atrium carpet are examples of nylon entrance matting.
+COBA Europe’s Premier Track Tiles and atrium carpet are examples of nylon entrance matting.

 Derived from a thermoplastic polymer, entrance matting with Polypropylene fibres such as COBA’s Needlepunch and Premier Plus Tiles, are very popular as the fibres give an effective scraping action due to their abrasive texture.
 This makes it an especially good performer when it comes to scraping dry dust.
 Entrance matting manufactured from Polypropylene fibres is generally durable and frequently used for ‘zoned’ areas, or used in longer lengths as dirt-barrier runners in reception areas for maximum floor protection.
 It is also normally a lower cost alternative to nylon entrance mats and its versatility and durability makes it popular for retail, offices, hotels and leisure.

-Coir is the epitome of the traditional door mat, which today has been overtaken by more modern materials for commercial entrance areas.
+Coir is the epitome of the classic door mat, which today has been overtaken by more modern materials for commercial entrance areas.
 It is a natural material derived from the husks of coconut shells, which being coarse to the touch gives coir its bristly ‘brushing’ properties.
 Coir does not have the quickest of drying properties and is prone to soiling.
 While still popular for domestic use in its ‘door mat’ form, coir is frowned upon for commercial buildings because it is not wheelchair friendly.

 Another natural fibre, cotton has many advantages when used for doormats in indoor domestic situations.
 Rather like a towel, it soaks up moisture and is renowned for its absorbency and quick-drying properties.
 It is ideal for wet, oily, or grease carrying moisture but not so good for dry dust and dirt.
 Cotton pile has a tendency to flatten but can normally be washed which restores it to its former self.
 Many of the cotton doormats, such as COBA’s Dirt Trapper, are suitable for domestic washing machines and can be washed at 40ºC making cleaning a hassle-free task.
 While its performance in the home for light duty use is unquestionable, unfortunately cotton cannot stand the rigours of commercial use.